Articles of Incorporation and Rules

 (Exercise of voting rights and election rights in writing or by proxy)

-Representatives may exercise their voting rights or election rights in writing or by proxy on matters notified in advance pursuant to the provisions of Article 56, Paragraph 4.
-However, only union members may act as proxies.
+Article 65 A representative may exercise voting rights or election rights in writing or by proxy with respect to matters notified in advance pursuant to the provisions of Article 56, paragraph 4.
+However, only members of the association may act as proxies.

 2. Any person who exercises voting rights or the right to vote pursuant to the provisions of the preceding paragraph shall be deemed to be present